playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 ## Reliability

 Hit Testing is implemented by an underlying system building an understanding of ever-evolving real-world geometry.
 Some platforms rely on pre-captured information, while some platforms estimate geometry in real-time based on Computer Vision techniques.
-So the reliability of hit testing is subject to underlying systems capabilities.
+So the reliability of hit testing is subject to the capabilities of the underlying system.

 ## Support